 Cassville is a tiny village located in the state of Wisconsin.
 With a population of 771 people and just one neighborhood, Cassville is the 407th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Cassville is generally considered to be a blue-collar town.
-38.63% of the Cassville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cassville is a blue-collar town, with 38.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cassville is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Cassville who work in sales jobs (8.72%), healthcare suport services (6.54%), and teaching (6.54%).

-In terms of college education, Cassville is nearly on par with the US average for all cities of 21.84%: 17.39% of adults 25 and older in Cassville have a bachelor's degree or advanced degree.
+The percentage of adults in Cassville who are college-educated is close to the national average for all communities of 21.84%: 17.39% of the adults in Cassville have a bachelor's degree or advanced degree.

 The per capita income in Cassville in 2022 was $35,473, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $141,892 for a family of four.
 However, Cassville contains both very wealthy and poor people as well.